ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Yeah, example, yes.

 54:00 _Nao:_
-By the way, maybe Daniel, can you replace this quantum consciousness with the quantum quadria?
+By the way, maybe Daniel, can you replace this quantum consciousness with the quantum qualia?

 54:07 _Daniel:_
 Yes.